oceanprotocol/pdr-websocket/README.md

 # PDR-Websocket Project

-This is the PDR-Websocket project, a websockets server integrated into the Ocean protocol's network.
+This is the PDR-Websocket project, a websockets server that checks for specified Predictoor contracts, buys them based on the provided Private Key and sends the data to the clients.

 ## Prerequisites
+If you are running against Barge!

 Before setting up the PDR-Websocket project, make sure you have the following components running: